- Course duration: 1 week

 Unless otherwise stated accommodation is provided as part of the course at Winterbourne Gunner.
 You can check in from 1200hrs on the day before.
 No food is available until breakfast on day one of your course.

 Please note some rooms do not have on-suite facilities.
 Winterbourne Gunner is a military site, we have no control over the accommodation.
 Rooms are allocated on the day of arrival.

 Please bring your own towel and toiletries.
 For additional comfort may we suggest that you bring your own pillow(s).
 (However, pillows are provided)

 Breakfast, lunch and dinner is provided during the course, starting with breakfast on day one and finishing with lunch on the final day.

 There is a café, cash bar on site.
 Wi-Fi is available in the accommodation block, however, there is a charge, please speak with the Mess Manager for details.

-Pre course assessment will be held prior to attendance
+Pre course assessment will be carried out by your manager prior to attendance